WordPress Optimizer: Site Booster Module

 Before disabling Heartbeat API, consider the following:

-- Do you have use of the notifications that a post or page you want to edit is already being edited by someone else?
+- Do you have any use of the notifications that a post or page you want to edit is already being edited by someone else?

-- Do you have use of any other real-time or live notification on your website, be it backend or frontend?
+- Do you have any use of any other real-time or live notification on your website, be it backend or frontend?

 - Do you use the post scheduling option on your website?